pyricau/bisouland/README.md

 ## Further documentation

-You can find more documentation at the following link:
+You can find more documentation at the following links:

-* Copyright and Apache 2 license: `./LICENSE.txt`.
+ * Copyright and Apache 2 license: `LICENSE.txt`;
+ * contribution instructions: `CONTRIBUTING.md`.

 ## Project history

  * 2013: roll back to the version 1, which becomes the version 3;
  * 2012: release of the version 2;
  * 2011: the project became open source, Marc Epron, Thomas Gay and Loïc Chardonnet take over the work;
  * 2005: **Pierre-Yves Ricau** creates the project.